MassimilianoDH/go-alert/README.md

 cd go-alert
 go build
 chmod +x go-alert
+./go-alert (won't work until your env vars are set)
 ```

 You may also use the provided `Dockerfile` to create a Docker Image.